Effects of Human Interactions on Their Environment

 These sites focus on the effects of human interactions on their environment.
 Learn about human activities that can have beneficial or harmful effects on other organisms.
 Find out what you can do to conserve the environment.
 There are links to eThemes Resources on Habitat: Forests: Threats and Wildlife Conservation.

 Includes news, calendar, resources and teaching activities.
 Topics covered: changing the land, conducting a fish survey, critter search, "deer talk" activity, identifying alien invaders, incredible shrinking wolf habitat, life of a gypsy moth, make a recycle bird feeder, maple syrup time activities, milkweed check-up, my ton of trash, hey! what's this? wetland habitat, preserve a snowflake, save energy and reduce greenhouse gas emissions, staying warm winter experiments, tracks!, and trees and air quality.

-This 25-page PDF file has a lesson plan with five activities for teaching students about the effects of human interactions on other living organisms.
+This 3-page PDF teaches students about the effects of human interactions on other living organisms.
 Find out what human activities have harmful or beneficial effects to other organisms.

 Learn all about recycling and the effects it can have on a community using this interactive activity.

 This page provides information on the effects of litter and its pollution to wildlife.
 Find out how to help decrease toxins in environment.

 This 17 page PDF published by the EPA discusses the importance of recycling; includes learning activities.

 In this lesson, students work in groups to study a particular animal and its habitat.
 Then they identify human activities that impact the animal habitat.

 Save an Animal Board Game: Impact of Human Activity or Natural Disasters